sorairolake/sfc-rs/README.md

 This crate depends on the [`rand_core`] crate created by the [Rand project].

-The implementation of this crate is based on the reference implementation provided by [PractRand], which is licensed under the [public domain].
+The implementation of this crate is based on the reference implementation provided by [PractRand] version pre0.95, which is licensed under the [public domain].

 ## License